Senior Day - May 4, 2014 (vs. CSU) - Photos by Geoff Thurner, Copyright 2014.

-In 2014-15, Sara Pickering returned for her third season as an assistant coach for the Bulldogs after amassing a wealth of softball knowledge and coaching experience with several of the nation's finest programs.
+Sara Pickering enters her fourth season as an assistant coach for the Bulldogs after amassing a wealth of softball knowledge and coaching experience with several of the nation's finest programs.

 With the 'Dogs, she oversees the team's infield defense, helps coordinate its hitting, handles team travel and assists in other aspects of recruiting and administrative duties.

-In her previous two seasons at Fresno State, the Bulldogs posted back-to-back +30 win seasons and runner-up Mountain West Conference finishes in 2013 and '14, and individually featured a MW-leading 16 all-conference honorees in that span.
+In her previous three seasons at Fresno State, the Bulldogs posted back-to-back 30-plus win seasons and runner-up Mountain West finishes in 2013 and '14, and individually featured a MW-leading nine all-conference honorees in that span.

 One of the collegiate scene's most accomplished hitters and infielders in the modern era, she has had a quick and notable impact on the 'Dogs.